alhamami/Employee-Management-API/README.md

 # **Employee Management System**

-A **Spring Boot** application to manage employees, including features such as CRUD operations rate limiting, and audit logging.
+A **Spring Boot** application to manage employees, including features such as CRUD operations and rate limiting and audit logging.

 ---